 Wardrobes contain golf umbrellas for rainy-day strolling, so leave your brolly behind.
 Bring a spare bag to pack with your shopping treasures, and pretty ballet flats or brogues for striding through galleries and museums.

 Welcome, although this is a very grown-up playpen.
-Extra beds (£40 a night) and cots (free) can be added to most rooms; there’s no children’s menu, but the kitchen is very accommodating.
+Extra beds (£50 a night) and cots (free for children two and under) can be added to most rooms; there’s no children’s menu, but the kitchen is very accommodating.

 Overstuffed couch in the drawing room, so you can admire the quirky driftwood candelabra – some of the furnishings in here are more like installation pieces.
 In summer, choose one of the courtyard tables by the softly splashing stone fountain.